 This is very common on Italian shoes, which rely on the sleekness that this type of construction provides.

-The process is relatively simple: Upper is wrapped around the insole and these two parts are stitched to the sole.
+The process is relatively simple: The upper is wrapped around the insole and these two parts are stitched to the sole.
 A single stitch attaches everything.
 No intermediate layers, no double stitches.

 Blake-Rapid Construction